 Washington

-Washington Assistive Technology Alliance (WATA) is a consumer advocacy network.
+Washington Assistive Technology Act Program (WATA) is a consumer advocacy network.
 WATA provides information and referral consultation, training related to selection of AT devices, services and funding, legal advice and advocacy for policy development and legislative action, as well as technical consultation and training publications.
 They have authored Paying for the Assistive Technology You Need, A Consumer Guide to Funding Sources in Washington State, which is available to view online.
 Their website features many helpful links to on-line resources as well.
 For more information, visit their website or call (800) 214-8731 (Voice/TTY).

 West Virginia